 Have you ever woken up late for work, rushing out the door to find that your car wont start?
 It has happened to just about every one of us at one time or another.
+It’s not like changing out your wiper blades.
 If it hasn’t happened to you yet, be happy.
 Nevertheless, it will likely happen to you one day so keep reading and we will teach you guys on how to properly jump a car battery.

 How do you think it is done?
 Just grab the cables and connect the wires to the batteries?
 Sadly no. It would be nice if it was that easy.
 You are more likely to destroy most of the electrical components in your car and maybe even cause it to catch fire.
 Obviously neither you nor we want that to happen.